Guilford native recovering from spinal injury

 "It was just a freak accident," he said.
 "When this first happened, I couldn’t do anything.
 For the first six weeks, I was totally paralyzed."

 Doctors didn’t offer much hope that his physical condition would change dramatically.
+But Hodgdon recalls that "I woke up one day, and I could move my index finger."

 He was determined to regain as much movement as he could as soon as possible.
 And he had no interest in allowing family members back in Guilford to see him in his initial condition: For two months, he told no relatives except his brother about the injury.